The MCP9808 is a very straight-forward sensor, lets go thru all the pins so you can understand what you need to connect to get started

 - Alert - This is the interrupt/alert pin from the MCP9808.
 The chip has some capability to 'alert' you if the chip temperature goes above or below a set amount.
 This output can trigger to let you know.
 It is open collector so you need to use a pull-up resistor if you want to read signal from this pin.

-- A0 A1 A2 - These are the address select pins.
+- A0 (as well as A1 and A2 on the original version) - These are the address select pins.
 Since you can only have one device with a given address on an i2c bus, there must be a way to adjust the address if you want to put more than one MCP9808 on a shared i2c bus.
 The A0/A1/A2 pins set the bottom three bits of the i2c address.
 There are pull-down resistors on the board so connect them to VDD to set the bits to '1'.
 They are read on power up, so de-power and re-power to reset the address

 The default address is 0x18 and the address can be calculated by 'adding' the A0/A1/A2 to the base of 0x18